Black Sea Bass Limits Just Increased: Here's What Your State Gets in 2026

 Massachusetts

-MA anglers are looking at a straightforward two-period season: 4 fish at 16″ through the summer, dropping to 2 fish from September 1 through October 14.
+MA anglers are looking at a straightforward two-period season: 4 fish at a minimum of 16.5″ until September 1, when the limit drops to 2 fish through October 14.

 Rhode Island